In this post, you will have the opportunity to find out more about museums and galleries in Tuzla

 Atelier "Ismet Mujezinović"

-The Ismet Mujezinović's studio is a birthplace and workshop of this famous artist and painter who has contributed a lot to the development of cultural, artistic and creative life of Tuzla, Bosnia and Herzegovina and the Balkans.
+Ismet Mujezinović's studio is the birthplace and workshop of this famous artist and painter who has contributed a lot to the development of the cultural, artistic, and creative life of Tuzla, Bosnia and Herzegovina, and the Balkans.

-The studio is located in the city center and represents a place where artists from all over Europe and the world come to the invitation and in the six months of their stay, create works and real exhibitions of works made during their stay in Tuzla.
-There are also concerts, exhibitions and book promotions that enrich the cultural life of Tuzla.
+The studio is located in the city center and represents a place where artists from all over Europe and the world come to the invitation and during the six months of their stay, create works and real exhibitions of works made during their stay in Tuzla.
+There are also concerts, exhibitions, and book promotions that enrich the cultural life of Tuzla.

 Gallery "Kristijan Kreković"

 Kristijan Kreković Gallery was named after a renowned artist from Bosnia (1901), and was opened in the Franciscan Monastery of St. Peter and Paul in Tuzla.
 Although he originated from Lika, he spent his childhood in Maglaj and Tuzla.
 He studied in Vienna and Paris, and in 1928 he became a member of the French Society of Artists.
-In the same year, he was awarded a golden medal in Bordeaux for the work "Parisian Lady with a Dog".
-He worked portraits of famous statesmen and people, but it is important for us to mention the name Mahatma Gandhi who was his friend.
+In the same year, he was awarded a gold medal in Bordeaux for the work "Parisian Lady with a Dog".
+He worked on portraits of famous statesmen and people, but we need to mention the name Mahatma Gandhi who was his friend.

 Today at the gallery there are exhibitions from art colonies in Breske, which are gathered by famous and unknown painters and sculptors from BiH and wider.
 In addition to the exhibition, there are also dramatic and scenic performances and book promotions.

-Although it is the youngest gallery in Tuzla,there is an interesting fact about the gallery; It was opened on November 11th 2011 at exactly 11:11 o'clock, as a protest against the relation of Bosnian governement towards culture and art in general.
+Although it is the youngest gallery in Tuzla, there is an interesting fact about the gallery; It was opened on November 11th, 2011 at exactly 11:11, as a protest against the relation of the Bosnian government toward culture and art in general.

-Gallery MI RITMO deals with the sale of artwork based in Tuzla .
-Whether their creators from Tuzla or they were born in Tuzla, however, it is a rich offer of paintings and miniatures made in traditional and modern style of painting.
+Gallery OBLIK deals with the sale of artwork based in Tuzla.
+Whether their creators are from Tuzla or they were born in Tuzla, however, it is a rich offer of paintings and miniatures made in the traditional and modern style of painting.

 In addition to the sale and "service" of the art, somehow boyish shamelessness and defiance, surprise everyone who follows the work of the gallery.
-The Mi RITMO Gallery since 2004 organizes the "MODRAC Artistic Colony", enriching the cultural and artistic life of Tuzla.
+The OBLIK Gallery 2004 organizes the "MODRAC Artistic Colony", enriching the cultural and artistic life of Tuzla.

 Since its inception (1996), the gallery has been running a nomadic way of life, changing the location of Tuzla, where it eventually settled in the City Centre of Tuzla, but this time as "Oblik" with musical, painting, and other cultural activities and courses.